robert-koch-institut/Carotid_intima-media_thickness-Reference_percentiles_from_the_KiGGS_study/Readme.md

-## Guidelines for Reuse of the Data
+## Guidelines for reuse of the data

 Open data from the RKI are available on [Zenodo.org](http://Zenodo.org/), [GitHub.com](http://GitHub.com/), [OpenCoDE](https://gitlab.opencode.de), and [Edoc.rki.de](http://Edoc.rki.de/):